sencha/SenchaTestDemo/README.md

 Once the "ext" folder is placed in the folder, that folder cna be opened in Sencha Studio by selecting "Open Workspace".

+## AdminDashboard
+This is a single-application project using the Ext JS 6.0.1 application template and decorated with a few starter tests.
+More to come here as Sencha Test approaches GA.

+## Workspace
+This is a workspace with two applications: the admin dashboard again and the stock Sencha Cmd "starter" application.